XTRAN Example — Cross Link & Index HTML Documents

 Rules that extract bookmark data from HTML

-These rules are run, with a version of XTRAN that analyzes HTML, on each HTML file in the Master Document, after the Master Document has been changed or new chapters have been added to it.
+We run an HTML analysis version of XTRAN with these rules on each HTML file in the Master Document, after the Master Document has been changed or new chapters have been added to it.
 We first delete the bookmark data file, so that it will be recreated "from scratch".

 Read and parse HTML to be analyzed Open bookmark data file to append For each HTML "statement", recursively If <H1> (chapter heading) tag Remember its text Else if <Hn> (heading) tag Remember its text Else if <A NAME="xxx"> tag If item is to be cross linked and/or indexed Write bookmark information to data file Close bookmark data file

 Rules that check bookmark data for name duplication